What the Friends group does:

-Over our first year we have run more than 25 volunteer events caring for our local green spaces, with volunteers of all ages contributing over 1000 hours of their time to making Berrylands a better place for the local community and its wildlife.
+Since founding the Friends group in September 2018 we have been able to run more than 35 volunteer events caring for our local green spaces.
+Local volunteers of all ages have contributed well over 1200 hours of their time to making Berrylands a better place for the local community and its wildlife.

-We have even helped with the creation and ongoing care of a new local orchard in Green Lane Recreation Ground which we hope will be a valuable community asset for many years to come.
+We have also been able to help improve some of our other local spaces too, including cleaning-up Hogsmill Wood Nature Reserve, which had been neglected for many years, and even helping with the creation and ongoing care of 2 new local orchards in Berrylands Park, and Green Lane Recreation Ground which we hope will be valuable community assets for many years to come.

 In addition to conservation activity we also promote and care for the Nature Reserve and our local green spaces in other ways.

-We work with numerous organisations: Kingston Council and their green-spaces contractors idVerde on the management of the site, South East Rivers Trust on recording non-native invasive species in the local area and of course the Environment Trust, who were responsible for the restoration project at the nature reserve.
+We work with numerous organisations: Kingston Council and their green-spaces contractors idVerde on the management of the site, South East Rivers Trust on recording non-native invasive species in the local area and of course the Environment Trust, who were responsible for the restoration project at the nature reserve during 2018.

 Thoughtout the year volunteers also represent Berrylands Nature Reserve and our other green spaces at local fairs, fetes and festivals; encouraging people to use, enjoy and appreciate their local green spaces, and inspiring residents to get involved.